-- - Put the flour, 140g (5 ounces) sugar castor and salt on a work surface.
+- - Put flour, 140g (5 ounces) sugar castor and salt on a work surface.

 - - Make a well in the center and add 2 eggs and 140g (5 ounces) unsalted butter, cut into little pieces.

-- - With your fingertips incorporate the flour into the eggs and butter.
+- - With your fingertips incorporate flour into eggs and butter.

-You mustn't knead for a long time as generally is made preparing short pastry.
+You mustn't knead for a long time as generally it is made preparing short pastry.

-- - Cover the dough you've obtained with a napkin and allow to rest for at least 20-30 minutes.
+- - Cover the dough you've obtained with a napkin and allow to rest, at least 20 to 30 minutes.

 - - Meanwhile prepare the filling for pastiera.

-- - Pour the pre-cooked wheat grains into a saucepan with milk, 25g (1 ounce) butter and the rind of an orange or a lemon (what you prefer).
+- - Pour pre-cooked wheat grains into a saucepan with milk, 25g (1 ounce) butter and an orange rind.
+You can also use a lemon, if preferred.